altdeep/causalML/README.md

 ## Project

 The goal of the project is to gain experience in implementing, testing, and presenting one of the methods covered in the lectures.
 Students will collaborate in groups of 2-4.
-We will provide a list of suggested problems to choose from.
+We will provide a list of project descriptions.
+Students who want to pursue a unique project should speak to the instructor.
+Unique projects done in collaboration with a company are encouraged.

 ## Grading and Academic Guidelines